Discover the risks and dangers of failing to register a trademark to understand the value and importance of trademark registration for your brand.

 Yes, a trademark registration can be canceled in Australia for the following reasons:

-What are the advantages of using a trademark before it is officially registered?
+What are the advantages of using a trademark in Australia before it is officially registered?

 Yes.
 In Australia, you can become the legal owner of a trademark by being the first to use it or the first to register it, whichever happens first.
 Additionally, using a trademark can give you rights under common law.

-How long will my trademark remain valid after it's registered?
+How long will my trademark remain valid after it's registered in Australia?

 Your trademark will be valid for 10 years starting from the filing date.